MYancheff/anti-muslim-sentiment/write_up.md

 *Controls*

 The population of Muslims in a given county might affect the incidence of hate crimes.
-In order to control for the population of Muslims in a county, we utilize Census data from TK year.
+In order to control for the population of Muslims in a county, we utilize Census data from 2010-2015 (see Appendix A for complete list of data source).
 While Census data provides this information for certain counties, the information is voluntarily reported and lacks data for some counties.
 We also use Census data to control for average level of education and median income.
 We include the average level of education and median income as a control for economic conditions because although the literature is mixed, some research finds a relationship between economic downturns and hate crimes (Beck and Tolnay 1990, Soule 1992).

 Crime incidence data is available from the FBI’s Uniform Crime Reporting Program and cover both violent crime and property crime, as well as reported hate crimes based on race/ethnicity, disability status, and sexuality.
 To the extent that reported hate crime fluctuations are due to general crime trends, the general crime measures should capture that.
 If, on the other hand, any relationships between anti-Muslim rhetoric and anti-Muslim hate crimes are spurious and capturing broad social trends in hate crimes, our other hate crime measures should capture that.